 “Hi my name is Ricky…” or “I am a web developer… I like chocolate cake, and i ran my first 5k this year at a time of…”

-your visitors are going to leave, because frankly, No one cares.
+your visitors are going to leave because no one cares.

 Your visitors are looking for one thing, be that one thing they are searching for.

-Provide useful information on your homepage, not weak content, otherwise that visitor and potential customer is gone forever.
+Provide useful information on your homepage, not weak content, otherwise, that visitor and the potential customer is gone forever.